cdhanna/MarkdownSupportDocs/readme.md

 `Markdown/Samples/EditorDemo`.

 The SDK is inside the `BrewedInk.MarkdownSupport` assembly, which is not set to be automatically referenced.
+If you need access to the Editor specifics, use the `BrewedInk.MarkdownSupport.Editor` assembly.
 This means that you will need to create your own assembly definition and add a reference to `BrewedInk.MarkdownSupport` to use the SDK.
 Alternatively, you can change the `autoReferenced` property to `true` in the _Markdown Support_ assembly definition.